Best daily deals

 Buy now

 The Sonos Beam connects to your devices using HDMI ARC, and the speaker comes with an adapter if you prefer to use optical instead.
 The speaker features four full-range woofers and one tweeter.
 It has an array of five microphones for capturing your voice commands, which you can turn off whenever you want some privacy from smart devices.
-At $549 USD, this isn’t cheap, but for those who want an interconnected multi-room sound system, the second-gen Sonos Beam could be the ticket.
+At $549, this isn’t cheap, but for those who want an interconnected multi-room sound system, the second-gen Sonos Beam could be the ticket.

 Sonos Beam (Gen 2)